Jens Jensen Løth

 the people.
 A group call the “Kirketroende” or church believers worked hard to

 show they were better followers of Christ than others.
-The Mormon Elders were
+The Elders from the Church of Jesus Christ of Latter-day Saints were

 also working in the area.
 Many had never before considered any other church other